lorforlinux/docs.beagleboard.io/boards/beagleplay/02-quick-start.rst

 Access VSCode
 ****************

-You can acces VSCode in two ways:
+You can access VSCode in two ways:

 1. :ref:`beagleplay-usb-vscode`
 2. :ref:`beagleplay-access-point-vscode`